The Macroeconomics of Stablecoins

 Thus, stablecoins are subject to the impossible trilemma and, in achieving their stability, make a conscious choice to give up monetary policy.
 This is politically popular in the short-term, but without the ability to use monetary policy to alleviate an overheated or depressed economy, it would be difficult for stablecoins to become a world currency in the long-term.

-Tether is a cryptocurrency where you pay one USD for one Tether token and burn one Tether token to get back one USD.
+Tether is a cryptocurrency where you pay one USD for one Tether coin and burn one Tether coin to get back one USD.
 But this is the same as using USD — just on the blockchain.

 Trade balance is the difference between the monetary value of a country’s exports and imports over a certain period.
 A depreciated currency causes trade balance to be positive and favorable; an appreciated currency causes trade balance to be negative and unfavorable.